Pathaam Valavu: Plot

-On the way back to the police station, Solomon narrates his story.
+On the way back to the police station, they halt at a local tea stall due to traffic block.
+While they were having tea, the teastall owner who knows Solomon very well, narrates his story to the police.
 He was an orphan and a well loved man in his village.
 He had fallen in love with a Hindu girl Seetha, and they both had eloped and gotten married.
-They had a daughter named Lachumol.
+They had a daughter named Lachu.
 One day during the local church festival, Lachu goes missing.
 The next day, Lachu's corpse is found, and the postmortem report tells that she was raped before death.
-The villagers assume that Head Constable Varadhan, who had wanted to marry Seetha was the culprit.
+The villagers assume that Head Constable Varadhan, who was engaged to Seetha was the culprit as there was a fight between him and Solomon before Lachu"s disappearance.
 SI Antony asks Varadhan to take time off as only he had a problem with Solomon and everyone is under the impression that he killed Lachu and for that reason villagers might attack him.
 With a heavy change of heart, Varadhan decided to investigate the case unofficially by himself.
 He finds out that the culprits are two drug addict youngsters, and they had committed the crime while under influence.
 Overcome with guilt and being responsible for Lachu's death, Varadhan tells Anthony that he had started a fight with Solomon on the festival and that if he hadn't started it, then Seetha might have been with Lachu.
 The court acquits the accused due to lack of evidence as the police also helps them.